AudioBible/KJV/README.md

     MT 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.

+I only recently found out in May/June of 2017 and had to make this website to help spread awareness!

 ## WAKE UP!
 ARE YOU A WARRIOR?
 OR ARE YOU A BRAINWASHED ZOMBIE CLOWN?

 🌏💥🔫﻿﻿

 ## JESUS CHRIST IS LORD!
 I LOVE YOU ALL!
 HOWEVER, I LOVE GODHEAD MORE!

+- With much Love, Professor Alex